2024-07-13

 At Last, the XIAO ESP32C3 Blinks toc

-schematicNow that the connection issues are resolved, it's time to run a blink sketch, the microcontroller equivalent of the "Hello world!" program.
-The Seeed Studio Wiki already contains a blink sketch in Getting Started with Seeed Studio XIAO ESP32C3, but I have modified it slightly because it is hard to show a blinking LED on a static Web page.
+The obligatory blink sketch is usually the first program uploaded to a new microcontroller.
+It is the third sketch here (don't forget the do-nothing sketch).
+I assumed that impatient readers would want to run something on the XIAO ESP32C3 as quickly as possible before hunting for an LED and a resistor given that the XIAO has no on-board user LED.
+The Seeed Studio Wiki already contains a blink sketch in Getting Started with Seeed Studio XIAO ESP32C3, complete with wiring diagram, but I have modified it slightly because it is hard to show a blinking LED on a static Web page.
 This version of the sketch prints the state of the LED out to the serial port as it toggles it on and off.

 * Executing task in folder xiao_blink: platformio device monitor --- Terminal on /dev/ttyACM0 | 9600 8-N-1 --- Available filters and text transformations: colorize, debug, default, direct, esp32_exception_decoder, hexlify, log2file, nocontrol, printable, send_on_enter, time --- More details at https://bit.ly/pio-monitor-filters --- Quit: Ctrl+C | Menu: Ctrl+T | Help: Ctrl+T followed by Ctrl+H Setup complete ON, Off...
 ON, Off...
 ON, Off...
 ON, Off...
 ON, Off...
 ON, Off... ...